Recent FDA Guidance on the Distribution, Use, and Importation of Disposable Filtration Masks and Face Shields (updated June 30, 2020)

 Current FDA Enforcement Policy

-In April 2020, the FDA issued a guidance document titled “Enforcement Policy for Face Masks and Respirators During the Coronavirus Disease (COVID-19) Public Health Emergency (Revised),” superseding a prior guidance document issued March 25, 2020.
+In May 2020, the FDA issued a guidance document titled “Enforcement Policy for Face Masks and Respirators During the Coronavirus Disease (COVID-19) Public Health Emergency (Revised),” superseding prior guidance documents issued in March and April 2020.
 In its updated guidance, the FDA clarifies several aspects of its intended approach, for the duration of the public health emergency, to regulation of these products.

 Regulatory Requirements for Which FDA Intends to Relax Enforcement